bponce04/cse15l-lab-reports/index.md

 What most incoming CSE 15L students don't know is that you have a specific UCSD Account for this course.

 1) To access this username, you must go to the Account-look up page (https://sdacs.ucsd.edu/~icc/index.php) and sign in with your UCSD AD username (e.g brponce) and your PID (e.g A12345678).

+2) After you log-in, you should be able to see your CSE 15L account username below the subheading **Additional Accounts**